hka007/Lotto-vuetify/README.md

 # Lotto-vuetify

 This project is a Vue 3 application utilizing Vuetify for the UI components.
 It is set up with Vite as a build tool and Vue Router for routing.
+The project integrates GraphQL via Apollo, following this documentation [a link](https://apollo.vuejs.org/guide-components/setup).

 # Prerequisites